vegaprotocol/vega/GETTING_STARTED.md

 - Enter the command `docker login docker.pkg.github.com --username <your-github-username>`
 - When prompted for the password, enter the personal access token code that was generated

 You should see a `Login successful` message once you have logged into the docker registry.
-Now you can use the `dockerizedvega.sh` script.
+Now you can use the `dockerisedvega.sh` script.

 In summary you just need to do the following (Note that if you are on MacOS and probably also Windows you may need to increase the allocated memory to 4GB using the Docker Desktop UI):